Moving Light Adaptive Colonoscopy Reconstruction via Illumination-Attenuation-Aware 3D Gaussian Splatting: Introduction

-Our contributions can be summarized as follows: \begin{enumerate} \item We propose ColIAGS, an improved 3DGS variant that improves both rendering fidelity and 3D reconstruction accuracy significantly. \item We introduce a novel light modeling framework tailored for the colonoscopic scenario and two unique cosine embedding schemes to guarantee the feasibility and effectiveness of the framework. \item Experiments on two public benchmarks demonstrate the superiority of ColIAGS over state-of-the-art methods: (1) it maintains comparable rendering fidelity while significantly improving geometric accuracy relative to realistic rendering techniques, and (2) it achieves a 2.04 dB improvement in PSNR for novel view synthesis and reduces Depth MSE by 78\% compared to geometry-preserving approaches. \end{enumerate}
+\begin{enumerate} \item We propose ColIAGS, an improved 3DGS variant that improves both rendering fidelity and 3D reconstruction accuracy significantly. \item We introduce a lighting model tailored for the colonoscopic scenario and intergrate it into 3DGS with two novel improved modeling schemes to satisfy model's approximation. \item Experiments on two public benchmarks demonstrate the superiority of ColIAGS over state-of-the-art methods. \end{enumerate}